3 Reasons why you should remodel your kitchen

 Step #3: How will you age in this space?

 Next step after mapping and calculating the square footage needed, we now can focus on everything else.
 The smaller details from personal style to hardware.
-Both Miranda and I believe that great design is taking into account the user and how they’re going to age in that space.
+I believe that great design is taking into account the user and how they’re going to age in that space.
 So even with hardware decisions we like to understand where our client is currently in their life.
 We find that our younger clients prefer fine clean finger pulls compared to our older demographic that might prefer door levers because it’s easier to hold.
 The way I would design a kitchen for empty nesters in their fifties is going to be very different than the way I would design a kitchen for a young family in their 30s.